engpok/Click-Book/ClickBookHelp.md

 Yes, that is what the Export PDF/Word feature is meant for.

 **Can I change the format of a Book?**
-Yes, if you export to Word format you can use all of the features of Word to add text and photos, and change the  fonts of text.
+Yes, if you export a book to Word format you can use all of the features of Word to add text and photos, and change the  fonts of text.
+Move photos around and stretch/shrink them.
 Maybe your friends have related books that you'd like to merge with your book.
 That's all possible in Word.

 ---

 ## 🔒 Privacy

-- Can I share a book with others?
+- All data is stored locally on your device
+- No account required
+- No data is collected or transmitted by Click Book

 ## Support